nadimnesar/nadimnesar/README.md

 ### 👨‍💻 About Me
 I am Nesar Ahmed, known online as nadimnesar.
 I work as an Associate Software Engineer at Exabyting, where I collaborate with bKash-RE on the Savings Project.
 I'm passionate about problem-solving, system design, backend engineering and always striving to create robust and high-performance systems.

-I've completed my undergraduation on Computer Science & Engineering form DIU.
+I've completed my undergraduation on Computer Science & Engineering from DIU.
 Beyond tech, I'm a movie enthusiast and love to travel whenever I get the chance!

 > 💡 *I'm open to new opportunities in the domain of web technologies, backend engineering and micro-services.*